Chumbaka-Asia/edu-proposal-chatbot/docs/proposal-template.md

 ---

-## MY APPROACH: The Data Science Method
+## My Approach: The Data Science Method

 ### What I Measured
 To answer my question, I needed to collect data about: